2010–11 Liga III

 The 2010–11 Liga III season was the 55th season of the Liga III, the third tier of the Romanian football league system.
-The season started on August 27, 2010 and ended on June 3, 2011.
+The season started on 27 August 2010 and ended on 3 June 2011.

-The winners of each series promoted to the 2011–12 Liga II.

-The bottom three from each division relegated at the end of the season to the county football leagues (Liga IV).
-From the 13th placed teams, another three were relegated.
-To determine this teams, separate standings were computed, using only the games played against clubs ranked 1st through 12th.
+The winners of each series were promoted to Liga II, while the bottom three teams in each series were relegated to Liga IV at the end of the season.
+Additionally, three of the teams placed 13th were also relegated, as determined by a separate standings table based only on the matches played against teams ranked 1st to 12th.